-It is anticipated that award/rejection letters will be distributed in late May to early June 2024.
+It is anticipated that award/rejection letters will be distributed March to April 2025.

-Important Note: If NHCP-LTCF funds are required to close your project, your closing date must be August 13th, 2024 or later, in order to allow for adequate administrative processing time, collection of required documentation, and release of funds.
+Important Note: If NHCP-LTCF funds are required to close your project, your closing date must be August 15th, 2025, or later, in order to allow for adequate administrative processing time, collection of required documentation, and release of funds.